 This is a region of vast forests and green pastures as well as flowery meadows and rugged mountain peaks.
 With its spectacular mountain passes, very few would argue that the Dolomites are the most alluring motorcycling destination in Europe.

 The fascination with the Dolomites steams from the mixture of dreamlike nature, welcoming hospitality and exhilarating biking roads.
 While here, you’ll have the opportunity to ride some of the most spectacular mountain passes.
 These include the famous Sella Ronda as well as Valparola.
 Also Giau, Croce and Passo di Costalunga are great rides too.
-If you are after ticking the boxes a more extended day ride up the legendary Stelvio pass will not disappoint.
+If you are after ticking the boxes, a more extended day ride up the legendary Stelvio pass will not disappoint.

 The ‘Drei Zinnen’ or the three chimneys is by far the most iconic and most photographed image in the Dolomites.
 However, it also appears to be one of the most popular day trips amongst our clients as well.
 It includes a visit to the glamorous ski resort of Cortina D’Ampezzo and a ride over the breathtaking Falzarego pass.
-Furthermore, as a sweet reward for your efforts, you can treat yourself with a slice of cake by Lake Misurina.
+Furthermore, as a sweet reward for your efforts, you can treat yourself to a slice of cake by Lake Misurina.

 South Tyrol is also renowned for its superb hospitality, and your host in Corvara takes exceptional pride in it.
 The town and your hotel are nestled in the tranquil valley surrounded by the panoramic mountain scenery.
 The hotel is tastefully decorated in typically Alpine style but with all modern amenities as well as luxury rooms.
 Its own traditional restaurant serves delicious Tyrolean cuisine with typically Italian theatrical flair.
 Each evening the master chef will treat you with perfectly formed delights straight from mama’s own recipe book.

 You might choose to follow our suggested itinerary and visit some or all of the recommended museums and tourist attractions.
 Or you might opt to focus more on the mountain passes and riding part.
-Regardless of which way you prefer this tour can be equally enjoyed on as well as off the bike.
-It is a very unique motorcycle touring holiday and to fully appreciate it one visit might not be enough!
+Regardless of which way you prefer, this tour can be equally enjoyed on as well as off the bike.
+It is a very unique motorcycle touring holiday, and to fully appreciate it, one visit might not be enough!